 I owe a depth of gratitude to the many animals who have been (and continue to be!) my teachers, along with supportive life coaches, Diane Krause-Stetson, Pamela Kachelmeier, and Jocelyn Mercado.

-Adding to my knowledge and skills so that I may serve my clients in the most beneficial and uplifting way I’ve completed the Personal Mastery level and Invision Process® via Oracle School studying with Colette Baron-Reid.
+Adding to my knowledge and skills so that I may serve my clients in the most beneficial and uplifting way I’ve completed the Personal Mastery level, Invision Process® and currently enrolled in Shared Wisdom, studying with Colette Baron-Reid through her Oracle School.

 I’ve had the distinct honor of witnessing women light up from the inside out, when they discover their true essence, which in-turn starts them on the path of living a more meaningful life.

-My one-to-one intuitive guidance sessions and oracle readings, plus workshops are offered online and in-person are heart-centered, and where I gently hold space for my participants.
+My one-to-one oracle guide sessions, plus workshops are offered online and in-person, are heart-centered, and where I gently hold space for my participants.